Why execute a retest

-The results of the penetration test show that the investigated web application or a network contain vulnerabilities.
-Based on the pentest report, developers/administrators start working to correct or reduce the identified vulnerabilities and risks.
-In order to be assured that the vulnerabilities have been resolved in the correct manner after further development, it is advised to carry out a retest.
+The results of a pentest may reveal vulnerabilities within the investigated web application or network.
+Upon receipt of the pentest report, developers and administrators commence efforts to address or mitigate the identified vulnerabilities and risks.
+To ensure that these vulnerabilities have been adequately resolved following further development, it is recommended to conduct a retest.

-A retest is invoiced on the basis of subsequent calculation against the standard hourly rate.
-The number of working hours required depends strongly on the amount and type of (solved) vulnerabilities and/or the quality of the supplied information (see examples below).
-Indication: an average retest takes approximately 4 - 8 hours, on an pentest that was initially executed by DongIT.
+Retesting is invoiced based on subsequent calculations at the standard hourly rate.
+The number of working hours required varies depending on the quantity and type of (resolved) vulnerabilities, as well as the quality of the information provided (see examples below).
+On average, a retest typically takes approximately 8 - 16 hours for a pentest initially conducted by DongIT.

-For a retest on an initial penetration test performed by another organization, it is necessary to provide the previous pentest reports.
-Our security experts can also assess the quality of old reports and provide advice on the quality and accuracy of the previous findings.
+For a retest based on an initial pentest conducted by another organization, it is essential to furnish the previous pentest reports.
+Our pentesters can also evaluate the quality of the old reports and offer guidance on the accuracy and reliability of the previous findings.

-To perform a retest on the findings from a previously performed penetration test, the client must request a retest via the Reporter portal under each Submission (Request a retest).
-In the text field, as shown below, the client can then indicate how the finding has been corrected/processed.
+To initiate a retest based on the findings from a previously conducted pentest, Client Users are required to submit a retest request through the Reporter portal under each Finding (Request a Retest).
+In the text field provided, Client Users can specify how the identified findings have been rectified or addressed.

-- If a vulnerability arises from an application design choice or contains an accepted risk, this must also be indicated.
-A pentester will judge the design choice or the comment.
+• In cases where a vulnerability stems from a design choice within an application or represents an accepted risk, this must be clearly indicated.
+The pentester will assess the design choice or rationale provided.

 1. Example - Parameter